 The Colony Forming Assay and colony counting is universally recognized as the gold standard method for measuring the effects of radiation, chemotherapeutic drugs and other agents on mammalian cell viability.

-However, manually counting the resulting cell colonies, spheroids or organoids is a thankless and laborious task in which consistent objectivity is difficult to achieve.
+However, manually counting the resulting cell colonies, spheroids or organoids is a thankless, laborious and time-limiting task in which consistent objectivity is difficult to achieve.

 GelCount™ is an easy-to-use, PC software-operated colony counter that automates the detection, counting and analysis of mammalian cell colonies in multi-well plates, Petri dishes and T25 flasks.
-Colonies can be adherent ('2D'), or non-adherent ('3D'), in semi-solid matrices such as soft agar, methylcellulose, or free-floating.
+Colonies and cell types can be either adherent ('2D'), or non-adherent ('3D') seeded in semi-solid matrices or indeed suspension.

-GelCount provides a powerful and cost-effective alternative to the subjective and labour-intensive task of manual colony counting in the colony forming cell assay, also referred to as the clonogenic assay, the cell survival assay, the tumor cloning assay, or the organoid formation assay.
+GelCount provides a powerful and cost-effective alternative to the subjective and labour-intensive task of manual colony counting in the colony forming cell assay, also referred to variously as the clonogenic assay, the cell survival assay, the tumor cloning assay, or the organoid formation assay.

 GelCount™ is an all-in-one solution for imaging, counting and characterizing adherent or non-adherent colonies, spheroids or organoids on a single integrated hardware and accompanying proprietary PC software platform.
 Colonies are imaged, images transferred to a PC, images processed and characterized and the data collated/exported from within a single, integrated platform.
 Gone is the unsatisfactory alternative of imaging samples on one device, then transferring these to and processing them on a separate image analysis package.

 With GelCount the user goes from colony sample to colony counts, colony size distribution and a host of additional statistical data at the click of a button via an intuitive user interface.
 The image processing algorithm objectively applies user-definable colony detection parameters while distinguishing overlapping colonies and suppressing false positives.
-GelCount thereby not only dramatically enhances throughput but its inherent objectivity and consistency eliminates human error due to subjective interpretation, bias or plain fatigue – a particularly acute problem when manually counting under a microscope.
+GelCount thereby not only dramatically enhances throughput but its inherent 'machine' objectivity and consistency eliminates human error due to subjective interpretation, bias or plain fatigue – a particularly acute problem when manually counting under a microscope.

 Entire wells or Petri dishes can be conveniently viewed on-screen at high resolution.